lifetime community rating

 Lifetime Community Rating (LCR)

-However, from 1st May 2015, if you are aged 35 or over when you first take out private health insurance you will pay an additional charge of 2% for each year that you are aged 35 and over, up to a maximum of 70% for those joining at age 69 or over.
+• If you already have health insurance, this won't affect you.
+However, if you are aged 35 or over when you first take out private health insurance, you will pay an additional charge of 2% for each year that you are aged 35 and over, up to a maximum of 70% for those joining at age 69 or over.

-Also from 1st May 2015, changes to the rules around waiting periods and pre-existing conditions will come into effect for anyone buying private health insurance for the first time or anyone renewing or upgrading their cover from 1st May 2015.
+• Changes to the rules around waiting periods and pre-existing conditions came into effect for anyone buying private health insurance for the first time, renewing or upgrading their cover from 1st May 2015.

 • Credit for breaks in the past when you had private health insurance as an adult.